REACH project: the why

 Why is it important for a person with cancer?

-As a person living with cancer you might be experiencing some symptoms due to cancer itself or the treatment it requires.
+As a person living with cancer, you might be experiencing symptoms caused by the disease itself or by its treatment.

-Studies have shown that both aerobic physical acitvity and strength training improve anxiety, depression, chronic fatigue, health related quality of life, lymphedema, physical function, bone health and sleep quality [1].
-There are also promising results showing that physical activity could reduce cardiotoxicity, nausea, pain and treatment tolerance [1].
+Studies have shown that both aerobic physical activity and strength training can improve anxiety, depression, chronic fatigue, health-related quality of life, lymphedema, physical function, bone health, and sleep quality [1].
+There is also promising evidence that physical activity may reduce cardiotoxicity, nausea, pain, and help with treatment tolerance [1].

 If you are still under treatment, doing some exercise could help you tolerating it [2], and might even improve its efficacy [3].

-If you value the aim of this project, please consider filling in our survey.
+If you support the aim of this project, please consider completing our survey.

-If you want to know more about how to be more physically active click here.
+If you would like to know more about how to be more physically active click here.

 Glossary